cloud-ca/terraform-provider-cloudca/cloudca/README.md

 ### Argument reference
 - environment_id - (Required) ID of environment
 - name - (Required) Name of the load balancer rule
-- network_id - (Required) Id of the load balancing tier to bind to
+- network_id - (Required) Id of the load balancing network to bind to
 - public_ip_id - (Required) The id of the public IP to load balance on
 - protocol - (Required) The protocol to load balance
 - algorithm - (Required) The algorithm to use for load balancing.
 Supports: "leastconn", "roundrobin" or "source"